Antiz96/Linux-Server/Ansible/playbooks/roles/configure_template/README.md

 - domain: `.rc` (default domain for my servers).

-The following variables should be set at the playbook level or as `--extra-vars`:
+The following variables should be set at the inventory level, the playbook level or as `--extra-vars`:

 - ip: IPv4 address to set (example: `192.168.1.100`).
 - hostname: hostname to set, **not including domain** (see the `domain` variable in `defaults/main.yml`, the full FQDN is `{{ hostname }}{{ domain }}`) (example: `myserver`).